Dr. G: Medical Examiner: Home media releases

 On October 27, 2009, Echo Bridge Home Entertainment released the first season of Dr. G: Medical Examiner on DVD in Region 1.

 Publications

-On October 14, 2008, Dr. G released her first book, How Not to Die: Surprising Lessons on Living Longer, Safer and Healthier from America's Favorite Medical Examiner.
-Using cases from her 20 years of experience as a medical examiner, Dr. G identifies some of the key lifestyle and behavioral choices that can result in early death.
+On October 14, 2008, Dr. G released a book, How Not to Die: Surprising Lessons on Living Longer, Safer and Healthier from America's Favorite Medical Examiner.
+In the book, Dr. G identifies some of the key lifestyle and behavioral choices that can result in early death, using cases from her experience as a medical examiner.
 She also offers advice on how to be smart and proactive about one's health.
 A television special titled "How Not to Die: A Dr. G Special" aired on Discovery Health Channel on the same day the book was released.